 For deep-seated fires, the concentration should be maintained for a longer period of time because the hot material will cool off slowly.
-The cooling time will vary considerably, depending on the nature of the material.
-Because the cooling time will tend to be long, it is necessary to give considerable attention to the problem of maintaining the extinguishing concentration.
+The cooling time varies considerably, depending on the nature of the material.
+Because the cooling time tends to be long, it is necessary to give considerable attention to the problem of maintaining the extinguishing concentration.
 Surface fires and deep-seated fires are basically different and should be approached with somewhat different objectives in mind.

 Examples of hazards protected by total flooding systems include rooms, vaults, enclosed machines, ducts, ovens, containers, and the contents thereof.
-Annex E Surface Fires